chaoss/metrics/activity-metrics/issues-first-time-opened.md

 # Open Issues New Contributors

 ## 1. Description
-What is the number of persons opening an issue for the first time?
+The number of people opening an issue for the first time

 ## 2. Use Cases